 It’s not a secret that alcohol and pregnancy don’t mix.
 But often we focus on women’s drinking habits, forgetting that women are only half of the equation when it comes to getting pregnant.
-The reality is that if you are trying to get pregnant, both men and women may want to reconsider their drinking habits.
+The reality is that if you’re trying to get pregnant, both men and women may want to reconsider their drinking habits.
 Even moderate consumption can have significant effects on male fertility and sexual activity.

-Alcohol and Sexual Function and Performance
+Alcohol and its Affect on Sexual Function and Performance

 So, is alcohol more than a woman’s issue when it comes to pregnancy?
-Firstly, alcohol can make it more difficult for a man to even have sex by impeding his libido.
+First, alcohol can make it more difficult for a man to even have sex by impeding his libido.
 Alcohol is a nervous system depressant, and among other things, it limits the brain’s ability to process sexual stimulation.

 Drinking alcohol also hinders erections by causing blood vessels to dilate, dehydrating the body, and increasing levels of angiotensin, a hormone associated with erectile dysfunction.
 Even if you achieve an erection, alcohol can reduce your ability to reach orgasm, as well.